Stewie23/humhub2civicrm/README.md

 ## 🧹 Features

 - 🔁 **Auto-Sync on Profile Save**
-  Whenever a HumHub user updates their profile, an API call with their email is made to CiviCRM, and linked groups are updated accordingly.
+  Whenever a HumHub user updates their profile, an API call to Extended Contact Matcher (XCM) in CiviCRM is made - Fields that are send to CiviCRM can be configured.

 - 📬 **Newsletter/Opt-in Mapping**
   Profile fields (e.g., checkboxes like `receiveNewsletter`) can be mapped to CiviCRM group joins/leaves.
 Supports "double opt-in" logic via separate `groupJoin` and `groupLeave`.